 Terms of Service

 1.2.
 Agreement.
 Welcome to Quimbee!
 Sellers International LLC (“Quimbee” or “Company”) recommends that you read the following terms and conditions carefully.
 By accessing or using the Quimbee website, the Quimbee Service, including any software applications made available by Quimbee, such as the Quimbee mobile device application (together, the “Website” or “Service”), however accessed or used, you agree to be bound by these terms (the “Terms of Service” or the “Agreement”).
-By clicking “I Agree”, you agree to be bound by this Agreement, constituting a legally binding contract between Quimbee and you concerning your use of the Service.
+By clicking on the “Start My FREE Trial” button, or otherwise making use of the Website or Service, you agree to be bound by this Agreement, constituting a legally binding contract between Quimbee and you concerning your use of the Service.
 We encourage you to print this Agreement or save it to your computer for reference.

 4.1.
 By accessing and/or using the Service, including by doing so after accessing this Agreement, you represent and warrant that you are at least 18 years old, and are otherwise legally qualified to enter into and form contracts under applicable law.

 4.2.
-Corporate Use.
-If you are using the Service on behalf of a company, you represent and warrant that you are authorized to act and enter into contracts on behalf of that company.
+Entity Use.
+If you are entering into this Agreement on behalf of an Entity User, you represent and warrant that you are authorized to act and enter into contracts on behalf of that Entity User.

 5. No Attorney-Client Relationship.
 While Company provides training materials and software for legal education, Company is not a law firm.
 You agree that neither this Agreement nor anything else forms an attorney-client relationship between you, on the one hand, and Company or its staff on the other.

 6. License.
-Subject to your compliance with these Terms of Service, as well as any separate SaaS agreement you enter into, Company grants you a non-exclusive, non-transferable license to access the Company websites (located at the following URLs: https://www.quimbee.com/), and to use the Service, including the mobile application.
+Subject to your compliance with these Terms of Service, as well as any separate agreement you enter into with Company, Company grants Personal User and Group Users (defined in Section 7 below) a limited, non-exclusive, non-transferable license to access the Company websites (located at the following URLs: https://www.quimbee.com/), and to use the Service, including the mobile application: (a) in the case of Personal Users, for your own personal use only, and (b) for Group Users, for your own personal use and to administer the Group.
 This license is revocable, and you may not sub-license it.
-No part of the Service, including the Website or mobile application, may be reproduced, duplicated, copied, modified, sold, resold, distributed, transmitted, or otherwise exploited for any commercial purpose without the prior express written consent of Company.
-All rights not expressly granted in this Agreement are reserved by Company.
-Without limitation, this Agreement grants you no rights to the intellectual property of Company or any other party, except as expressly stated in this Agreement.
+Except for the foregoing limited license, all rights in the Service are reserved by Company.
+Except as expressly authorized herein, no part of the Service, including the Website or mobile application, may be reproduced, duplicated, copied, modified, sold, resold, distributed, transmitted, performed, displayed, stored, or exploited for any purpose without the prior express written consent of Company.
+Without limitation, this Agreement grants you no rights to the intellectual property of Company, any Licensor of Company, or any other party, except as expressly stated in this Agreement.
 The license granted in this section is conditioned on your compliance with this Agreement.
 Your rights under this section will immediately terminate if, in the sole judgment of Company, you have breached any provision of this Agreement.

 8. No Reliance on Third Party Content.